sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

   - pre-meeting preparation.
   - documented by an inspection report, that includes findings.
   - formal follow-up process.
-  - main goal: findiNG defects.
+  - main goal: finding defects.

 ##### Activities for a formal review